arnog/mathlive/WELCOME.md

 </h1>

-Welcome to MathLive, a Javascript library to render and edit math.
+Welcome to MathLive, a JavaScript library to render and edit math.

 It is fast, small and provides TeX-quality typesetting with an easy to use interface for math editing.
 Try it at [mathlive.io](https://mathlive.io)!